 Banks are selling almost 3 times as many equity indexed annuities as they did a year ago, according to a report by Kenneth Kehrer Associates.[@@]

-Banks sold $495 million worth of EIAs in the second quarter, compared to $181 million a year earlier, according to the Kehrer firm, Princeton, N.J.
+Banks sold $495 million worth of EIAs in the second quarter, compared to $181 million a year earlier, according to Kehrer, Princeton, N.J.

-Banks accounted for almost 7% of total EIA premiums in the quarter, up from around a 5% share in the same quarter last year.
+Banks accounted for almost 7% of total EIA premiums in the quarter, up from a share of about 5% for the comparable quarter in 2004.

-EIAs guarantee return of principal while giving the investor a chance to earn returns based upon the performance of an equity market index, such as the S&P 500.
+Insurers that issue EIAs say they will guarantee return of principal while giving the investor a chance to earn returns based upon the performance of an equity market index, such as the S&P 500.